e-francis/webdriverio-with-cucmber-framework/README.md

 Please note that you need to install the necessary dependencies using `npm install` before running the tests for the first time.

 That's it!
 You should now be able to develop and run your WDIO Cucumber framework project in IntelliJ IDEA using the provided configuration and commands.
+If you have any questions, suggestions, or would like to discuss the project further, feel free to reach out to me via email at francemma67@gmail.com or connect with me on LinkedIn at https://www.linkedin.com/in/emmanuel-francis-b8a37814b/.
+I would be more than happy to assist you and discuss any improvements or enhancements that can be made to the project.

 Happy testing!